With a bit of hard work, anything is possible!

 Today we are finally commencing with our DIY insulation project, which will hopefully eliminate the need for the large down puffer jackets we currently sleep in year round.

 It’s exhausting work and by the end of the day we are knackered.
-Popping open the Lindauer we’ve been saving and sitting down to a delicious luncheon meat stew, we toast to our good fortune and hard work.
+We pop open the Lindauer we’ve been saving and sit down to a delicious luncheon meat stew, toasting to our good fortune and hard work.

 With the wife out Ubering and an afternoon to myself, I decide to run a few errands in the city feeling free and breezy.